podium-lib/podium-lib.github.io/docs/api/document.md

 ## Customizing

-Podium ships with a default document template which should cover most uses.
+Podium ships with a default document template which should cover most use cases.
 It is possible, however, to set a custom document template which can then be plugged into both layout and podlet servers.